SeekyCt/spm-loaders/README.md

 It will preserve itself on future game reboots and re-apply the payload hook.

 - This is written as position independent assembly code
     - No assumption is made about the position of this loader in the save file
 - The following defines should be given when building:
     - PAYLOAD_PATH: path to the main payload to load
-    - PAYLOAD_DEST: address to copy the main payload to
-    - PAYLOAD_ENTRY: address to start execution in the main payload at
-    - PAYLOAD_HOOK: address to branch to the payload entry from
 - It's assumed that the OS save region is free to be used
 - During the initial reboot, the loader requires space at 0x81000000 to relocate itself to
     - This should just be free arena space
 - After the initial reboot, the loader requires space at 0x80005000 to relocate itself to
-    - This limits the total loader size (including its payload) to 0x10bc bytes
+    - This limits the total saveloader size (including its payload) to 0x10bc bytes

-### tools/makegecko.py

-Creates a payload implementation gecko code.
-No assumptions are made about this payload.

 ### tools/makewiimario.py